Jira tracker · Side-by-side review

 Planim Time vs Clockify

-Planim Time is a Jira-native desktop tracker with two-way worklog sync and offline tracking; Clockify is a general-purpose web tracker that talks to Jira through a browser extension — pick Planim if Jira is your source of truth.
+Planim Time is a Jira-native desktop tracker with two-way worklog sync and offline tracking.
+Clockify is a general-purpose web tracker that talks to Jira through a browser extension.
+Pick Planim if Jira is your source of truth, Clockify if you track across many tools.

 Best for